polterguy/hyper-ide/helpers/help-files/03 - Micro/02 - The grid system.md

   class:col-20 offset-20
   widgets
     p
-      innerValue:20 percent.
+      innerValue:20 percent width, offset 20.
 div
-  class:col-60
+  class:col-50 offset-10
   widgets
     p
-      innerValue:60 percent.
+      innerValue:50 percent width, offset 10.
 ```

-The above will give you 20% _"spacing"_ to the left of your first column.
-You can however of course add up
+The above will give you 20% _"spacing"_ to the left of your first column, and 10% spacing before your
-the offset selectors, also in other columns besides your first columns.

-### Showing overflown content

-Every now and then, you will end up in a position where regardless of how much you try to responsively render
-your pages, there will still be a need for horizontal scrolling, regardless of how ugly this is.
-For such
-needs, you can explicitly force one of your `col` elements to show its content, to avoid _"clipping"_, by
-adding the `grow` CSS class to it.
+second column.

 ### Responsive rendering